 Hulu is the best for newcomers

 Hulu has the best features of any of the non-anime-focused streaming services—meaning any of the services that you probably already own if you’re new to anime.
 With a decently sized selection and variety of titles, simulcasts of some of the most popular shows out right now—shoutout to Spy x Family—and a healthy amount of dubs available, it’s an easy recommendation for all anime fans, new or old.
-For more information on HBO Max, check out Flixed’s review here.
+For more information on Hulu, check out Flixed’s review here.

 Pricing: Hulu offers 4 different plans: